TABLE OF CONTENTS

 This is the practical test for any gift in the church.

-The possession and use of spiritual gifts is inseparably bound up with the functioning church.
+The possession and use of spiritual gifts are inseparably bound up with the functioning church.
 All gifts must be related to the church~ both universal and local.

 Edification is the purpose, particularly in the area of the specific aim in the giving of the gift.